beabee-communityrm/beabee-deploy/README.md

 ### Basic setup

-`deploy.sh` assumes instances are in `/opt/beabee/<stage>/<name>`, if you aren't setting up auto deployment, you can use any location.
+`deploy.sh` assumes instances are in `/opt/beabee/<stage>/<name>`, if you aren't setting up auto deployment you can use any directory.

 Run the following as root, replace `<name>` with a name for your instance.
 You also need to create a database somewhere.